Adapted for the Internet from:

 resourcefulness has no limits.
 This is also just a pricing issue.

 In the mind of the idiot of relativistic economics, every obstacle is just a matter of money.
-Therefore, the
+Therefore, the mathematician is

-mathematician is always optimistic, much like the members of Heaven's Gate before they went on their
+always optimistic, much like the members of Heaven's Gate before they went on their one-way trip.
+(Sometimes I really envy

-one-way trip.
-(Sometimes I really envy their ignorance!)
-Friedman's disciples believe that we are going to
+their ignorance!)
+Friedman's disciples believe that we are going to live forever.
+Perhaps we will evolve into post-humans.

-and colonize other planets.
+Certainly, we will travel to the stars and terraform and colonize other planets.
 Who knows what wonders the future may bring.

 The catastrophists don't see it so rosy.
 They have much better intuition and common sense.
-They feel
+They feel that something is not

-that something is not right.
-Yet the problem is that they invoke the wrong arguments in their eagerness to
+right.
+Yet the problem is that they invoke the wrong arguments in their eagerness to debunk the idiotic theories of the

-climate change, environment, and loss of biological diversity.
-None of these have direct bearing on the
+diversity.
+None of these have direct bearing on the issue of extinction.

-Here, I review some of the most common philosophical arguments and theories on both sides of this
+Here, I review some of the most common philosophical arguments and theories on both sides of this dispute and show that

-dispute and show that none of them are even in the ball park.
+none of them are even in the ball park.

 ________________________________________________________________________________________